pcm720/OSDMenu/README.md

 Options exclusive to OSDMenu:

 32. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
 The path MUST be on the memory card

-Options exclusive to HOSDMenu (mostly for running from `__mbr`):

-32. `path_custom_payload` — full path to custom payload on `hdd0:__system`, will be run when the Cross button is pressed during initialization
-33. `boot_custom_payload` — if enabled, will invert the original behavior and run custom payload by default

 ## Credits